RPM | REQUIREMENTS AND POLICIES MANUAL

 • Maintains overall authority for granting signature authority and concurring with FMS role assignments.

-• Collaborates with Business Systems Analysis (BSA) to identify approval roles that are incompatible due to a potential conflict of interest requiring separation of functional duties/responsibilities.
+• Collaborates with Business Systems Analysts (BSA) to identify approval roles that are incompatible due to a potential conflict of interest requiring separation of functional duties/responsibilities.

 General Accounting